fluorouracil cream, 0.5%

 CARAC (fluorouracil cream, 0.5%) is nucleic acid synthesis inhibitors [moa].
 First approved in 2000.

-CARAC is a topical cream formulation of fluorouracil 0.5% approved in 2000 for treatment of actinic keratosis and other skin conditions.
-It works by inhibiting nucleic acid synthesis, disrupting DNA and RNA production in rapidly dividing cells.
-The drug is administered as a topical application directly to affected skin areas.
+CARAC is a topical fluorouracil cream (0.5%) approved in 2000 for treatment of actinic keratosis and other skin conditions.
+It functions as a nucleic acid synthesis inhibitor, disrupting rapidly dividing cells in precancerous and cancerous skin lesions.
+The drug is administered as a cream applied directly to affected skin areas.

-Product approaching loss of exclusivity with minimal current Part D volume suggests a defensive or transition-phase commercial operation with limited team growth opportunity.
+Product approaching loss of exclusivity with minimal Part D spending ($49K) and only 20 claims in 2023, signaling a mature, low-volume commercial footprint with limited team investment opportunities.

 Nucleic Acid Synthesis Inhibitors